 Please enter a search term to begin your search.

-“‘I’ve Had Enough’: The Who and Social Revolution,” with William M. Knoblauch.
-The Who and Philosophy, forthcoming in 2015 (contracted through Lexington Press).
+“‘I’ve Had Enough’: The Who and Social Revolution,” with William M. Knoblauch, The Who and Philosophy, edited by Casey Harison and Rocco Genaro, forthcoming in 2015 (Contracted through Lexington Press).

-“Knowing Thyself in a Contemporary Context: A Fresh Look at Heideggerian Authenticity,” with Steven Burgess.
-Horizons of Authenticity in Phenomenology, Existentialism, and Moral Psychology, forthcoming in 2015 (contracted through Springer).
+“Knowing Thyself in a Contemporary Context: A Fresh Look at Heideggerian Authenticity,” with Steven Burgess, Horizons of Authenticity in Phenomenology, Existentialism, and Moral Psychology: Essays in Honor of Charles Guignon, edited by Hans Pedersen and Megan Altman, forthcoming in 2015 (Contracted through Springer).

 “Do No Harm: A Cross-Disciplinary, Cross-Cultural Climate Ethics.”
 De Ethica: A Journal of Philosophical, Theological, and Applied Ethics 1.2 (2014).